5 Fun Things To Do in Cloverdale

 Located at the northern end of the picturesque Alexander Valley and near Lake Sonoma, Cloverdale, Sonoma County's northernmost town, is a perfect base for exploring wineries and appreciating the region's stunning natural beauty.

-Stroll along Main Street, with its intriguing shops, galleries, restaurants and tasting rooms.
+Stroll along Main Street, with its intriguing shops, galleries, restaurants, and tasting rooms.
 Enjoy the outdoors in the town's parks.
-Explore the Clover Springs Open Space Trail or the 7.4-acre City Park with its children's playground; baseball, basketball and volleyball courts; and a horseshoe pit.
+Explore the trails in the Clover Spring Preserve or relax in the 7.4-acre City Park with its children's playground, as well as baseball, basketball, and volleyball courts, and a horseshoe pit.

 Every Friday in summer the cobblestoned town plaza hosts a seasonal street fair as well as Friday Night Live concerts sponsored by the Cloverdale Arts Alliance.
 Other annual local events include the Cloverdale Citrus Fair and Parade, the Cloverdale Car & Motorcycle Show, the Cloverdale Old Time Fiddle Festival, and, for cycling fans, the Asti Tour de Vine.

 Here are five fun things you can do on your visit to Cloverdale: